 It’s important to think about any cross infection risks and the possibility of other people with cystic fibrosis working or visiting your workplace.
 You should also avoid exposure to possible sources of infection such as hay and compost, and other sources of the fungus Aspergillus and bacteria Pseudomonas.

 For healthcare workers, in 2018 a position statement about work environment risks for healthcare workers with cystic fibrosis was released, specific for New Zealand and Australian healthcare workers with CF.

 Remember, it’s also important a job or workplace suits you and it’s somewhere you feel comfortable to work.
 Don’t give up if it takes time to find the right fit for you.

 If you do experience discrimination on the basis of health status, or just want information about your rights, you can seek free, specialist advice by contacting Citizens Advice Bureau.
 You can also seek legal advice and/or make a complaint to the Human Rights Commission.

-Work and Income also offer advice for helping people find work and assistance for businesses employing someone with a disability.
+Work and Income also offer advice for helping people find work.

 “I work almost full time – four days a week.
 I find that having my nebuliser in the car on the way to work allowed me to sleep in a little later in the mornings.
 This is imperative to my day as I have to try and fit three nebulisers in and when you have CF, an extra 20 mins of sleep in the morning really makes a difference.
 This is also a God send as I have to travel nearly an hour every morning so every saved minute counts!”